KyleStiers/py_cli_template/README.md

 # Python Click App Template

 This repo is boilerplate for quickly creating Python click applications.
+It assumes the use of [uv](https://docs.astral.sh/uv/).
+Click "Use this template" to create a new repo using this framework.

+With your new repo pulled and ready to go:

+1. Rename the `pycli` directory to whatever you want your package to be called
+2. Edit the `[project]` metadata in the [pyproject.toml](pyproject.toml) file
+3. Edit the `[project.scripts]` section to fit your needs.
+Remember the `pycli` is the core command of your CLI and the `"pycli.cli:cli"` portion is the entrypoint.

-It assumes the use of [poetry](https://python-poetry.org/).
-Start a new repo from this template and `poetry init` and you should be good to go for starting dev on your CLI application.
+From there you're ready to `uv sync` and you should be good to go for starting dev on your CLI application!

-It also serves as a way for me to keep an active version of my preferred tooling when starting out.

-An empty `.envrc` is kept to remind myself of integrations possible with [direnv](https://direnv.net/).

-Very basic pre-commit hooks are set up.

-## Things to edit on new repo creation

-To make this your own named CLI you will need to change

-1. The source directory name (currently `pycli`), remember to conform to python package naming conventions.
-2. `name` in `pyproject.toml`.
-3. Entry point under `[tool.poetry.scripts]` in `pyproject.toml` in the form `name.entry_script:function_name`.

 ## Packages included `pyproject.toml`

-- python ^3.10
+- python ^3.12
 - click
 - rich-click
 - pyserde
 - pydantic
-- pre-commit
-- pytest
 - ruff

+These are a good starting point for all python projects in my opinion.
+To add new dependencies use `uv add <package>` and to remove `uv remove <package>`.

+## Optionals

+An empty `.envrc` is kept to remind myself of integrations possible with [direnv](https://direnv.net/).

+Pytest and pre-commit hooks are set up as optional dependencies and can be included with `uv sync --extra test`.
+To initialize pre-commit hooks, check the `.pre-commit-hooks.yaml` file, and then do `pre-commit install` to have each commit checked.